 It's easy to prepare paneer cubes at home but you can also use store-bought paneer to prepare this recipe.
 There are so many ways to make Indian fritters but the taste of paneer pakora is the best.

-In all my pakora recipes, this one is super easy and quick.
-Yes, I honestly saying this as it doesn't need any chopping or mixing other veggies or ingredients.
+In my pakora recipes, this one is super easy and quick.
+Yes, I honestly say this as it doesn't need any chopping or mixing of other veggies or ingredients.
 We just need spices, paneer, gram flour, and oil to prepare these pakora fritters.
 Whenever I am in a hurry or sudden guests arrive and need to serve quickly then these panner pakoras help me a lot.
 I love the taste of paneer wrapped in gram flour batter.
-To save my time, I always keep frozen paneer in my freezer to prepare quick paneer pakoda or other paneer recipes.
+To save time, I always keep frozen paneer in my freezer to prepare quick paneer pakora fritters.

-Paneer / Cottage Cheese: Use homemade paneer cubes or take ready-made from store.
+Cottage Cheese (Paneer): Use homemade paneer cubes or take ready-made from store.
 Make sure the cubes are perfectly shaped to make perfect and presentable pakoras.

-Gram Flour: It's a chickpea flour known as besan used as main ingredient of pakora coating.
-Used corn flour and rice flour to add extra crispiness in paneer pakora.
+Gram Flour: It's a chickpea flour known as besan used as the main ingredient of pakora coating.
+Used corn flour and rice flour to add extra crispiness to paneer pakora.

 Oil For Frying: Use any sunflower or vegetable oil for frying.